 BIND update-policy option

-The update-policy statement applies to zone statements for type master only.
+The update-policy statement applies to zone statements for type primary only.
 It allows specification of granular permissions for performing dynamic updates for given update originators.
 Such an originator is identified as the signer of the update.
 The identity field of the update-policy statement is matched against the identity of the signer of the message (keyname of the associated TSIG record or signer of associated SIG(0) record) and the update itself is compared with the nametype, name and types fields.
 If a match is found, the rule (grant or deny) is applied.
 Alternatively, a pre-defined local policy may be defined.
-The rule specification consists of the following fields:
+The rule specification as of BIND 9.20 consists of the following fields:

 • local - a pre-defined policy setting which causes named to automatically create a TSIG key and sign updates performed locally on the server, e.g., via nsupdate -l.